-If you own a dog, or you’re a pet owner, there are high chances you have seen fleas on dogs.
+If you own a dog, or you’re a pet owner, there are high chances you have seen fleas.
 You will observe the dog scratching at his leg or body.

 You may wonder, “does my dog have fleas?”